Do you feel that you, or your organisation, could understand and use data better? You’re in the right place!

 I teach data, technology and e-business subjects at London School of Economics and Political Science and University College London.
 In the past, I founded two companies (before we used to call them startups) and I joined an e-learning company where I was responsible for systems and innovation.
 I was invited as a speaker at over 20 conferences in Europe, North America, South America and in the Middle East.
 I was a guest lecturer at Westminster University, London Metropolitan University, Cardiff University, Hull University, Universidad Europea de Valencia, Pontificia Universidad Católica Argentina.

 Always training for some sort of a run, I adore sheep and long walks around a large, slightly neglected lake I found in north-west London.

 Research and writing

 My research concerns how big data changes institutions, management and the wider society.
 I am most interested in uncovering how data is produced out of real-life events and how data practices change the way we do things.
-My PhD focuses on the use of big data in education and the consequences of datafication for schools, teachers and students.
+My PhD focuses on the use of big data in education and the consequences of datafication for work.

 In my writing, I turn issues in big data, analytics and data science into relatable concepts for those who have to understand data, be it for work or in their day-to-day lives.
 I explore data through the lenses of business and management, philosophy, and culture to build a more detailed understanding of how all things data affect our world.